kmruiz/kmr.today/posts/2025-03-25-software-properties.md

 Components are not alone in a system: they need to react to changes in other components.
 The surface between these two components is the reactivity boundary.

-### Interactivity Boundaries
+### Proactivity Boundaries

 Components need to command other components to fulfill a business requirement.
 Usually components will interact through some kind of interface, either being a function call or a method call.
-The surface of interaction is the interactivity boundaries.
+The surface of interaction is the proactivity boundaries.

 ### Consistency Boundaries